hsze/MultiRegion-HubSpoke-ERBowTie-ARS/README.md

 ## An Alternate Design using Route Server + NVA
 The Classic Use Case described above has been proven to work with numerous customer implementations.
 However, as the number of spokes in each region grows beyond dozens to hundreds, some issues arise:
 -	Overriding UDRs for each of the prefixes to force traffic through remote firewall becomes cumbersome, even with automation
--	When the total number of remote VNET prefixes is greater than 400, the [limit of number of UDR](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-resource-manager-virtual-networking-limits)on the NVA subnet route table has been reached
+-	When the total number of remote VNET prefixes is greater than 400, the [limit of number of UDR](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-resource-manager-virtual-networking-limits) on the NVA subnet route table has been reached
 Now that [Azure Route Server](https://docs.microsoft.com/en-us/azure/route-server/overview) has reached General Availability, an alternative solution with simplified configuration is possible.
 The main points and caveats are
 -	“Use Remote Gateway” and “Allow Gateway Transit” are disabled on the spoke-hub peering links.
 This prevents the spokes from learning the OnPrem prefixes, as well as the hub from learning remote-region spoke prefixes.
 -	For illustration purposes, the N-S firewall function is separated from the E-W firewall.